BorjaIP/pkm/pkm/dev/Linux.md

 ---
 title: Linux
 created: Saturday 22nd April 2023 21:02
 aliases:
+tags:
+  - linux
-tags: linux, os
+  - os
 ---
 Linux® is an [open source](https://www.redhat.com/en/topics/open-source/what-is-open-source) operating system (OS).
 An [operating system](https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux) is the software that directly manages a system’s hardware and resources, like CPU, memory, and [storage](https://www.redhat.com/en/topics/data-storage/software-defined-storage).
 The OS sits between applications and hardware and makes the connections between all of your software and the physical resources that do the work.